The Port Curtis and Leichhardt District Hospital - an early start

 The more substantial hospital served the community until 1868, by which time it had become very overcrowded.
 It is reported that:

 "Under treatment in 1866 there were 291 males and 30 females, a total of 321, and 274 had been discharged.
 Deaths, mostly males, numbered 21.
 The number of patients treated was 381, a considerable increase on former years.
-The Matron was Mrs. Holland and the secretary-treasurer Mr J F Beddek, also occupied the position for some years when the new hospital was built on the Range".[3]
+The Matron was Mrs. Holland and the secretary-treasurer Mr J F Beddek, who also occupied the position for some years when the new hospital was built on the Range".[3]

 By 1865, the Hospital Committee had decided to erect a new hospital on a more elevated site on the Athelstane Range and began the planning.
 The foundation stone was laid in 1867 by the Mayor, Captain R M Hunter and the opening was commemorated with a Ball on 26 June 1868.[1]
-The large two storeyed brick building shown in the 1886 etching above was constructed to the design of a local architect, John Thomas Thorne.[4]
+The large two storeyed brick building shown in the 1886 etching below (Image 1) was constructed to the design of a local architect, John Thomas Thorne.[4]

-On 15 July 1868, 25 patients were transferred from the old to the new hospital.[1]
+On 15 July 1868, 25 patients were transferred from the old to the new hospital using Mr W. L. Martin's large coach.[1] [a href="#3">3]

-Fortunately, there are quite a number of images available of the first buildings on the Athelstane Range site.
-The image at left below is a photograph which was taken in 1895.
-Yet another view of the original hospital is provided in the image on the right which is an 1884 etching of the end-on view of the building from the main gate in Canning Street.
+Another view of the original hospital is provided in the image below (Image 3) which is an 1884 etching of the end-on view of the building from the main gate in Canning Street.
+This sketch was published in the 1884 Christmas supplement of the Capricornian newspaper.

-Rockhampton Hospital 1895 Port Curtis & Leichhardt District Hospital 1884
+Port Curtis & Leichhardt District Hospital 1884

-Port Curtis & Leichhardt District Hospital Staff 1915
+Rockhampton Hospital Staff 1915

 Although the remaining nineteenth century buildings on the Rockhampton Hospital site were demolished in 1986, many other notable buildings co-existed with them for decades.
 We will examine some of these, based on information and photographs which are part of the ACHHA collection.